-Firstly, it’s not always clear what is fact, and what is fiction, especially with a government that talks about ‘fake news’ and ‘alternative facts.’
-Hopefully most Americans realize this is just political rhetoric, and not a real attempt to undermine the free press––or perhaps it is a real attempt.
+Anyway, it’s not always clear what is fact, and what is fiction, especially with a government that talks about ‘fake news’ and ‘alternative facts.’
+Hopefully most Americans realize this is just political rhetoric, and not a real attempt to undermine the free press––or perhaps it is a real attempt to undermine the free press.
 Time will tell.

 The problem with facts is that they do tend to look different depending on your viewpoint.

-What is a docudrama?
+What exactly is a docudrama?
 Is it a documentary or a drama?

 What exactly does ‘based on a true story’ mean?
 Just how solidly based on the truth is the story?

-If you change descriptions to shield a living character from the truth (or yourself from a law-suit), are you being dishonest?
+If you change a physical description to shield a living character from the truth (or yourself from a law-suit), are you being dishonest?

 At some point every author of a memoir has to grapple with these questions.
 The good thing for us is that we are all working on early drafts and, even though we need to keep these considerations in the back of our minds, we don’t have to face them head on.